 What is pH?pH stands for ‘potential hydrogen’ and it measures the amount of hydrogen in a solution.
 In other words, it tells us how acidic or alkaline a solution is by giving it a rating of 0-14.

-- pH rating 0-6: These solutions are considered acidic and have a high concentration of hydrogen ions.
+- pH rating 0-6: These cleaning chemicals are considered acidic and have a high concentration of hydrogen ions.
 A liquid with a pH level of 0 is highly acidic e.g. hydrochloric acid.

-- pH rating 7: A solution with a pH level of 7 is neutral e.g. water.
+- pH rating 7: A solution with a neutral pH e.g. water.

 - pH rating 8-14: These solutions are considered alkaline or basic and have a low concentration of hydrogen ions.
 A liquid with a pH level of 14 is highly alkaline e.g. liquid drain cleaner.

-Alkaline cleaning agentsOil, grease, and fats are acidic which means alkaline cleaning agents are typically more effective at breaking them down and making them easier to remove.
-According to Rustic Wise, alkaline cleaning agents are also good at unclogging drains, absorbing odours, and removing heavy dirt build-up.
+According to Rustic Wise, alkaline cleaners are also good at unclogging drains, absorbing odours, and removing heavy dirt build-up.

 pH levels of alkaline cleaning agents